Kelly Warner helps her clients preserve their organizations and reputations through crisis.

 Kelly’s ability to communicate and bring people together includes a cutting-edge knowledge of technology and the law.
 Kelly assists clients in planning for and managing their cybersecurity risk, and guides clients through cybersecurity breaches, from investigation through notice to regulators.
 Kelly has represented clients in a number of data breaches, including as a result of ransomware, employee mistake, and nefarious actors.
 Kelly also assists clients in proactively addressing data privacy requirements.

-Kelly has partnered with clients in a range of industries, including healthcare, cannabis, energy, technology, industrial manufacturing, cybersecurity, transportation, and youth services, to conduct internal investigations, prosecute and defend interests in litigation, conduct assessments of compliance programs, to develop and revise internal compliance policies and procedures, including codes of conduct, investigations, dealer due diligence, anti-bribery and litigation readiness policies, and to train employees on compliance.
+Kelly has partnered with clients in a range of industries, including healthcare, energy, technology, industrial manufacturing, cybersecurity, transportation, and youth services, to conduct internal investigations, prosecute and defend interests in litigation, conduct assessments of compliance programs, to develop and revise internal compliance policies and procedures, including codes of conduct, investigations, dealer due diligence, anti-bribery and litigation readiness policies, and to train employees on compliance.
 She has investigated and litigated cases involving the Foreign Corrupt Practices Act (FCPA), anti-kickback statutes, healthcare fraud, data privacy and cyber breach, public corruption and official misconduct, environmental and securities fraud, defamation, trade-secret misappropriation, sexual harassment, and unfair competition.

 Kelly is a Certified Information Privacy Professional (CIPP-US) and a member of the International Association of Privacy Professionals.
 She has been an adjunct professor of law at Loyola University Chicago School of Law.
 She has presented extensively on the ethical implications of technology and cybersecurity.
 She is the Chicago co-chair of the Women’s White Collar Criminal Defense Association (WWCDA).